-British Airways to insist on photo ID for domestic flights from 1st September
+British Airways to require photo ID for domestic flights from 1st September

 From 1st September, British Airways is making a major change to its ID rules for domestic flights.